w-do/TestQuestions/README.md

 >
 > Support this answer with unit tests.

+See Triangle and Triangle.Test for solution and tests.

 My assumptions:
 - Any positive int32 (1 to 2,147,483,647) will be accepted for a triangle side.
 - Entering a side with a value less than one will return the output "Not a valid triangle".